VigneshVSV/hololinked/CONTRIBUTING.md

 Do feel free to reach out to me at vignesh.vaidyanathan@hololinked.dev.
 I will try my very best to respond.

-Nevertheless, if you want to ask a question, one may refer the available how-to section of the documentation [Documentation](https://hololinked.readthedocs.io/en/latest/index.html).
+Nevertheless, if you want to ask a question, one may also refer the available how-to section of the [Documentation](https://hololinked.readthedocs.io/en/latest/index.html).
 If the documentation is insufficient for any reason including being poorly documented, one may open a new discussion in the Q&A section of GitHub discussions.

 For questions related to workings of HTTP, basic concepts of python like descriptors, decorators etc., it is also advisable to search the internet for answers first.